RoboWars-IIT-Mandi/ResourcesAndNotes/README.md

 - Events/Competitions ke baare mein research karna - approximate dates, specific rules (like BITS Hyd mein weight advantage), prize money and logistics, feasibility, and calendars match karna regarding Vacay and holidays and travel {work could be split between members}
 - New members laane
 - Freshers ko recruit karna
+- Ask about the different welding techniques that are available.
+Ask about all the fabrication options available at campus.

 ## Resources